Robert Wayne Danielson: Murders

-Arrest
+Investigation and arrest

-In December 1983, the bodies of the Shaffers were unearthed inside a ravine off Mountain View Road.
-During the investigation, detectives located Johnson, who confessed to being involved in the murders, but said the murderer was Robert Wayne Danielson, a 37-year-old who was on parole for a 1970 murder at the time of the Shaffer's disappearance.
+After murdering the Shaffers, Danielson retained their credit cards and campervan, although he would abandon it in Reno, Nevada.
+In December 1983, road workers in Manchester unearthed two bodies inside a ravine off Mountain View Road, later identifying them as the Shaffers through dental records.
+During the investigation, detectives named Danielson their prime suspect, as he had been identified as the man seen using the couple's credit cards.
+Detectives located Johnson, who confessed to being involved in the murders, but said that Danielson was the mastermind.
 She also told investigators about the murder of Arthur Gray, and the other murders which Danielson confessed to her.

 Following this, Danielson was charged with two counts of murder, but did not surrender to the police and was considered a fugitive.
 On April 6, 1984, Danielson was located in Odessa, Texas, and he was arrested at his job at a traveling carnival.

 Trials

 Danielson was to stand trial for the California murders first.
 During one day of his trial, Danielson's mother Mary Ann Bishop attempted to pass her son a loaded revolver as he entered the Mendocino Courthouse.
 The attempt was noticed, Bishop was arrested, and was given a 3-year prison term.

 In July 1986, the jury composed of four women and eight men found Danielson guilty of killing the Shaffers, and on the basis of which made him eligible for the death penalty.
 Danielson pleaded for his life to be spared, even exclaiming during his testimony "I'm disgusted with myself".
 During the sentencing phase, his lawyers said that other infamous criminals such as Charles Manson, Juan Corona, and the Hillside Stranglers were sentenced to life rather than to death (Manson was sentenced to death, but had his sentence commuted to life after capital punishment was temporarily ruled unconstitutional, while Corona committed his crimes before capital punishment was reinstated).
 Two months after his conviction, the jury ultimately sentenced Danielson to death.

 After the trial, Danielson was extradited to Oregon to stand trial for the murder of Arthur Gray.

 In February 1987, Danielson was found guilty, but was not eligible for execution due to Oregon's capital punishment statute not being in effect when Gray was murdered, so instead the jury imposed the sentence of life imprisonment on February 22.